 If any of the NOL is left over after going back two years, you can carry the rest forward into future tax years to offset future income (for up to 20 years).
 Alternatively, you can choose to not to carry it back and just carry it forward for 20 years.

 Deducting passive activity losses

 If your rental property has generated losses in past years, you might have suspended passive activity losses (PALs).
-You can generally deduct these losses only against passive income, which can be from other activities such as rentals or other passive business activities.
+You can generally deduct these passive losses only against passive income, which can be from other activities such as rentals or other passive business activities.

 Converting a personal residence into rental property

 Losses from selling a personal residence are not deductible.
 Generally, you can only claim tax losses for sales of property used for business or investment purposes.